Eligibility for Federal Financial Aid

 To be eligible for most forms of financial aid, students must be U.S. citizens or eligible non-citizens and matriculated into degree or certificate programs.
 Only courses required for a student's current program of study are eligible for federal financial aid.
 Students taking continuing education courses, some visiting students, and special status students who have been allowed to take courses but have not been formally accepted by the college are considered non-matriculated and are ineligible for federal financial aid.

-Students with bachelor’s degrees taking courses required by the state for teacher certification may borrow a Federal Perkins Loan or a Federal Direct Loan at the fifth-year undergraduate limits, even though they are not actually pursuing a degree.
+Students with bachelor’s degrees taking courses required by the state for teacher certification may borrow a Federal Direct Loan at the fifth-year undergraduate limits, even though they are not actually pursuing a degree.
 Undeclared (pre-major) graduate students can take out loans at the fifth-year undergraduate limits for one year if they are enrolled in preparatory coursework.
 Preparatory coursework does not include courses taken solely to raise the student’s GPA to meet graduate admission standards and the courses must be part of an eligible program.

 In most cases, students must be enrolled at least half time (6 credit hours) in courses required for their program to be eligible for federal financial aid.
 Students may be eligible for a Federal Pell Grant and TEACH Grant when enrolled less than half time.